beejjorgensen/bgc/src/bgc_part_3490_atomics.md

 |`atomic_intmax_t`|`_Atomic intmax_t`|
 |`atomic_uintmax_t`|`_Atomic uintmax_t`|

 Use those at will!
+They're consistent with the atomic aliases found in C++, if that helps.

 But what if you want more?

 You can do it either with a type qualifier or type specifier.

 First, specifier!
-It's the keyword `_Atomic` with a type in parens after---suitable for use with `typedef`:
+It's the keyword `_Atomic` with a type in parens after^[Apparently C++23 is adding this as a macro.]---suitable for use with `typedef`:

 ``` {.c}
 typedef _Atomic(double) atomic_double;